LorenJAnderson/astrocraft_environment/README.md

 This environment uses the same transfer mechanics as the Gymnasium environment, however there are the normal differences between Gymnasium and PettingZoo (explained in more detail below).

 # Environment Usage
 Here is a loose step-by-step on how to use the environment.
+See the tutorial file for details.

 ## Initialize the Environment
 Initialize the environment normally, passing in the necessary arguments to the constructor.
 This environment is currently only capable of MvM games, however with a few small changes a MvN implementation should be simple enough to implement.